Discrete Rearrangements and the Polya-Szego Inequality on Graphs: Proofs

 and $A$ is adjacent to at least

-vertices and these bounds are best possible. \end{lemma} \begin{proof} The statement for the edge boundary is well-known.
-We were unable to locate the statement for the vertex expansion in the literature (though it is surely known) and therefore add a quick argument.
-It is clear that if $A$ is connected, then the tree-structure implies that each outgoing edge goes to a unique vertex and thus, in that case, $\# \partial_E(A) = \# \partial_V(A)$.
+vertices and these bounds are best possible. \end{lemma} \begin{proof} It is clear that if $A$ is connected, then the tree-structure implies that each outgoing edge goes to a unique vertex and thus, in that case, $\# \partial_E(A) = \# \partial_V(A)$.
 It remains to show that sets minimizing the vertex-neighborhood are connected.
 We prove, using induction on $n$, that any set of $n$ vertices minimizing the number of adjacent vertices has to connected.
 The statement is vacuous for $n=1$.
 For $n=2$, note that two connected vertices have $2(d-1)$ neighbors while two vertices that are not connected have at least $2d -1$ neighbors (with equality if and only if they are distance 2).
-Let now $n$ be arbitrary, pick an arbitrary vertex $v_0 \in A$ to be a rooted and pick $v_1 \in A$ to be the vertex with largest distance from $v_0$.
+Let now $n$ be arbitrary, pick an arbitrary vertex $v_0 \in A$ to be the root of the tree (for navigational purposes) and pick $v_1 \in A$ to be a vertex that has the largest distance from $v_0$.
 The set $A\setminus \left\{v_1\right\}$ has, by induction assumption, at least $(d-2)(\#A -1) + 2$ neighbors with equality only if $A$ is connected: moreover, none of the $d-1$ neighbors of $v_1$ that are distance $d(v_0, v_1) + 1$ from $v_0$ can be neighbors of $A\setminus v_1$.
 Adding the point $v_1$ back, we recover at least those $d-1$ neighbors while removing one neighbor from the set of neighbors ($v_1$ itself) if and only if $A$ is connected. \end{proof} \begin{proof}[Proof of Corollary 1] The Lemma implies that

 while the canonical reordering can be seen to satisfy